Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Anxiolytic and skeletal muscle relaxant that acts at the benzodiazepine site of GABAA receptors.
+Chlormezanone is a anxiolytic and skeletal muscle relaxant that acts at the benzodiazepine site of GABAA receptors.

 |Storage||Store at RT|